EGPostema/DrawerDissect/README.md

 <img width="1038" alt="Screenshot 2024-05-21 at 1 56 55 PM" src="https://github.com/EGPostema/coloroptera/assets/142446286/864a9d8a-a6a3-4d59-8d78-3887125578b1">

-The easiest way to modify these details in is to edit the script directly with the command ```nano process_images.py```
+- On a Mac, the easiest way to modify these details in is to edit the script directly with the command ```nano process_images.py```
+- On Mac, you can also open and edit the script in with TextEdit.
+Make sure to save your changes!
+- On a Windows computer, you can navigate to process_images.py and edit it directly with the notepad.
+Make sure to save your changes!

 ### API KEY